Pictures: Malvinas rosary; Prague bubbles; Bastion ambulance

 Harry has been nagging me ever since to write his story, Veldt Hunter, and to give him a fighting chance I studied for an MA in Creative Writing with the Open University.

-I live in the Pennine Hills of Cumbria with Sally and my Border Terrier, Boot.
+I live in the Pennine Hills of Cumbria with Sally and my labrador, Harper.
 I am available for commissions.

 © 2019 Tony Durrant